The Department of Education is responsible to the Minister for Education and Training, the Hon Sue Ellery MLC.

 Mr Ryan reports to the Director General.

-Regional executive directors are responsible in their regions for monitoring school performance and effectiveness, directing and overseeing delivery of support services to schools, and leading and managing operations in an environment of increasing school empowerment.
+Regional executive directors are responsible in their regions for monitoring public school performance and effectiveness, directing and overseeing delivery of support services to public schools and leading and managing operations in an environment of increasing public school empowerment.

 Sue Cuneo was appointed to this position in 2016 after working as Pilbara Regional Executive Director since 2011.